MSpencer6470/mels-multi-page-jhvb3874t3uhfr387tr83ivuhd87rftwe87/README.md

 git config user.email "ladysqueek647@gmail.com"
 git push -u origin main

+//ADD CHANGES THAT WERE MADE TO THE README FILE git add README.md

-git add .
+//ADD CHANGES THAT WERE MADE IN ALL FILES AND FOLDERS git add .

-git commit -m "I added user info to readme"
+//CREATE A SAVE POINT AND ATTACH A MEMO TO THE SAVE POINT git commit -m "I added user info to readme"

+//SYNC TO GITHUB
 git push origin main